dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 ### Handling CORS on Flask Apps

-As your Flask app will receive requests from an SPA, you will need to [allow CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on it.
+As your Flask app will receive requests from a SPA, you will need to [allow CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on it.
 If you don't do so, most browsers will block requests to your API because the backend does not explicitly allow *Cross-Origin Resource Sharing* (CORS).

 Luckily, there is a Flask module called `flask-cors` that is easy to configure.
 So, to install this module, issue the following command in your `backend` directory: